You might be interested in

 Morgans senior analyst Scott Power kicked off the HealthInvest 2024 proceedings, held in Sydney last Wednesday evening, delivering a broad overview of the space to gathered guests including professional and retail investors.
 Power spoke to the health of the biotech/life sciences space – both locally and globally.

-“The life sciences sector has seen a solid calendar 2024 so far,” noted Power, “with the Bioshares Index up 8% in the first half, and $1.2 billion worth of capital raised already.
+“The life sciences sector has seen a solid calendar 2024 so far,” said Power, “with the Bioshares Index up 8% in the first half, and $1.2 billion worth of capital raised already.
 That is, in fact, more than the entire raising that occured in 2023.”

-That said, Power also noted that there is plenty of room for growth within the local sector broadly, with “only a third of the companies across the sector achieving share price gains” this year.
+That said, Power also noted there is plenty of room for growth within the local sector broadly, with “only a third of the companies across the sector achieving share price gains” this year.

 Turning to the US, too, and Power pointed out that its healthcare market is up 14% YTD, with IPO activity on the increase.